Anna-Z-Krk/Anna-Z-Krk/README.md

 I’m interested in many things.
 Among them cognitive science, personal development, information bubble, crime/detective novels, Harumi Murakami (some of his books), parenting, computer graphics and many onther things which can have impact on me.

+I have so many ideas what I would like to create next...

+Thanks for reading 🏋️‍♀️

 Have a good day!